Clinical trials make it possible to apply the latest scientific and technological advances to patient care.

 Will the clinical trial require extra time on my part?

 Will I have to be hospitalized?
 If so, how often and for how long?

 If I agree to withdraw from the clinical trial, will my care be affected?
 Will I need to change physicians?

-We would be happy to answer any questions that you may have about clinical trials in general and about specific clinical trials that our company is involved with or is planning to conduct.
+We would be happy to answer any questions that you may have about clinical trials in general and about specific clinical trials in which you may be interested.
+Cromos has many studies that are still recruiting and several more that will begin recruiting this year.
 Please feel free to contact us.